Introduction

 Transistor

-A transistor is an electronic device that boosts electrical signals and is widely utilized in amplifiers, digital logic circuits, and voltage regulators.
-They serve as switches and amplifiers in electronic circuits, with designers favoring them as switches due to their ability to increase current.
-Transistors are often combined with logic gates to create a flip-flop unit, a crucial component in computer systems.
+A transistor amplifies electrical signals and is essential in amplifiers, digital circuits, and voltage regulators.
+Designers use transistors as switches and amplifiers, often preferring them as switches due to their current-boosting ability.
+Combined with logic gates, they form flip-flops—key components in computer systems.

 Advantages of Transistors